elipousson/old_website/_notes/mcdougall_black_1993.md

 1974: revealed that [Donald Pommerlau](https://en.wikipedia.org/wiki/Donald_Pomerleau) "had secretly compiled dossiers on people he considered subversive" (including Parren Mitchell, Rev. Marion Bascom, and other members of the Interfaith Ministerial Alliance)

-Paul Coates on the Black Panther Paty in Baltimore (early 1969 to late 1972) (p.
-59):
+Paul Coates on the Black Panther Party in Baltimore (early 1969 to late 1972):

 > I thought that the party was doing things that would have an impact on the lives of black people.
 It seemed like a good vehicle.
 When I came in, I had only a limited basis for understanding the world.
 I just knew it was fucked up.
 But I had no perspective, no point of view.
 No process for sorting out the significance of the things I was seeing and experiencing, no process for validating my views against those of other people.
 In the party I began to develop my own system of political understanding.
 The party had a structure in place to encourage political education.
-He provided a setting where I could interact with people who are searching for answers, and with some who thought they knew the answers.
+He provided a setting where I could interact with people who are searching for answers, and with some who thought they knew the answers.[@mcdougall_black_1993, 59]

 Rev. Vernon Dobson criticized the BPP as a "reactive organization" (p.
 60) citing the need for an "institution that has a history" continuing (p.
 61):